LXBoon/JavaPOS/README.md

 To Change database name

-    - change all instances of new_test to a new name
+    - change all instances of myshopdb to a new name
     - name must not contain spaces

 Deafult Login Name and Password